Historical Apoplexy · State Legislative Adaptations · New Mexico

 gas provided 34.5 percent of state revenue in 2023.
 Directing

-infrastructure that persists regardless of extraction cycles;
+by building infrastructure that persists regardless of

 (d) Federal grants and matching funds;

-(f) The Legislature finds that the current fiscal trajectory
+(f) The Legislature finds that the current fiscal trajectory,

 (2) SESSION PROVISIONS: A bill of this scope requires a